 A Tiny Houseboat: Blok’s Blokje

 About a year ago I designed Blok’s Block, a kind of tiny house XL.
 A compact home for adventurous urbanites, to be placed on roofs of tall buildings.
+That Blok was recently joined by a Blokje, a little Blok, a design for a tiny houseboat.

 One of the reactions I received on the Block: it is not really a tiny house.
 There seems to be an unofficial upper limit of 50 square meters for this.
 Although the Block is relatively compact, it still has a floor space of 65 square meters.
 Would a smaller variant be possible that does fit within this 50 m² standard?